89211208/Frameworks/Tutorials/00_Back-end.md

 ### What is Express

-- Expreess is a middleware that helps us to deal with server-side logic for web and mobile applications
+- Express is a middleware that helps us to deal with server-side logic for web and mobile applications
 - It's easy to use and plays along with many other frameworks, such as react, mongo,angular, etc.
 - It's javascript :)